n8n-djmo/ai-automation-portfolio/case-study-ai-website-chatbot.md

 ---

-*This workflow is also part of a complete automated client journey — from first website visit to appointment reminder — built as a single connected system.*
+*This workflow is also part of a complete client journey — from first website visit to appointment reminder — and can be paired with the other three flagship workflows.*